yhlien1221/Kaggle_Predict-Calorie-Expenditure_Exploratory_Data_Analysis/README.md

-# Predicting Calorie Expenditure ???
-EDA and Feature Engineering Demo
+# Predicting Calorie Expenditure - EDA and Feature Engineering

 This repository demonstrates how to perform **exploratory data analysis (EDA)** and **feature engineering** using the dataset from [Kaggle Playground Series - Season 5, Episode 5](https://www.kaggle.com/c/playground-series-s5e5).